 - WebTitan Cloud is a cloud-based filtering solution that has a quick installation and configuration process.
 Equally as versatile as WebTitan Gateway, WebTitan for Cloud is managed via an online portal that can be accessed from any Internet-connected device.

 - WebTitan Cloud for WiFi has been designed for elementary schools that offer a wireless network for students to connect to.
 There is no limit on how many students can connect simultaneously to this solution, which delivers a filtered Internet service with imperceptible latency.

-Try WebTitan Free for Thirty Days
+Try WebTitan Free for Fourteen Days

 Although web content and URL filtering for elementary schools is required by law in many jurisdictions, schools have a moral obligation to protect their students from online profanity and web-borne threats.
-Therefore, we are inviting schools, libraries and colleges in all areas to try WebTitan free for thirty days – with no credit cards required, no contracts to sign and no obligation to continue using the service after thirty days.
+Therefore, we are inviting schools, libraries and colleges in all areas to try WebTitan free for fourteen days – with no credit cards required, no contracts to sign and no obligation to continue using the service after fourteen days.